swiftlang/swift-evolution/proposals/0355-regex-syntax-run-time-construction.md

   ///
   /// Use this initializer to fit a regex with strongly typed captures into the
-  /// use site of a dynamic regex, i.e. one that was created from a string. public init<Output>(_ match: Regex<Output>)
+  /// use site of a dynamic regex, i.e. one that was created from a string. public init<Output>(_ regex: Regex<Output>)
+}

+extension Regex {
-  /// Returns a typed regex by converting the underlying types.
+  /// Creates a strongly-typed regex from a dynamic regex.
   ///
-  /// - Parameter type: The expected output type.
-  /// - Returns: A regex generic over the output type if the underlying types can be converted.
-  ///   Returns `nil` otherwise. public func `as`<Output>(_ type: Output.Type) -> Regex<Output>?
+  /// Use this initializer to create a strongly typed regex from
+  /// one that was created from a string.
+Returns `nil` if the types
+  /// don't match.
+  public init?(_ dynamic: Regex<AnyRegexOutput>)
 }
 ```